RobinKoetsier/robinkoetsier.github.i/work.md

     image:
       src: /assets/img/work/index.png
       alt: RStudio
     description: Sufficient in coding in R. Things like machine learning, data visualisations with ggplot and building Shiny Apps.
-For examples see my <a href="https://www.gettingbluefingers.com/external">Shiny apps</a>
+For examples see my <a href="https://www.gettingbluefingers.com/external">Shiny apps</a> or <a href="https://twitter.com/RobinWilhelmus">My Twitter</a>

   - title: My Interest 2
     image: